 Continuously ensure that you conduct inspections on your farm.
-To be honest, there is no limitation to how many times you can inspect since rodents will keep coming back.
+There is no limitation to how many times you can inspect since rodents will keep coming back.
 On top of that, ensure you check for any holes or furrows present on the ground.
 It is an even better idea if you start by owning a well-maintained granary.

 Further, check all the vents and pipes.
 That will help you be aware of any invasion and take care of it as early as you can.
-The purpose of these inspections is to give you a clear picture if there’s a need for any repairs.
+The purpose of these inspections is to give you a clear picture of a need for any repairs.